Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 For functions which hit compiled code, the standard isn't enough anymore.
 For now, we attempt to convert to NumPy using `np.asarray` before the compiled code, then convert back to our array's namespace using `xp.asarray` after it.
-This will raise exceptions for arrays on a different device to the CPU, as justified in the RFC[^11] (tldr: we want to avoid silent device transfers).
+This will raise exceptions for arrays on a different device to the CPU, as justified in [the RFC](https://github.com/scipy/scipy/issues/18286) (tldr: we want to avoid silent device transfers).

 Here is an example from `scipy.fft`'s Discrete Sine and Cosine Transforms, where `_pocketfft` is the backend which SciPy uses for NumPy arrays: